-A. You have a right to protect yourself from being bullying and intimidated in the workplace and should address your concerns to the attention of your boss or higher management whom must act on the information you provide them, regardless of having evidence or not.
+A. You have a right to protect yourself from being bullied and intimidated in the workplace and should address your concerns to the attention of your boss or higher management who must act on the information you provide them, regardless of having evidence or not.
 However, if you feel producing audio evidence between yourself and said person would be more beneficial, it is legal to do so while taking into consideration the privacy of other persons around you.
-You must not record other peoples general conversations which do not relate to your situation.
+You must not record other people's general conversations which do not relate to your situation.

-A. You do not need to inform your line-manager that your conversations are being recorded, providing you are capturing events for the legitimate purposes to support your case.
-However, you cannot leave a recorder behind in the room after the meeting has finished, in an attempt to capture further conversations of your line-manager when you are not there.
+A. You do not need to inform your line manager that your conversations are being recorded, providing you are capturing events for legitimate purposes to support your case.
+However, you cannot leave a recorder behind in the room after the meeting has finished, in an attempt to capture further conversations of your line manager when you are not there.
 Bearing in mind, the meeting room may potentially be occupied by other persons unrelated to your case and would infringe on their private conversations.